Shubham-Zope/Python-Text-to-speech-convertor/README.md

 In thid project user can write a text or upload a txt file.
 Then we can select a langugae English, Hindi, French, Spanish and then the system will read the text and play it.

+This project is made by

+Shubham Zope
+Varun Tripathy
+Yash Kriplani